banquet

 Responsible Marketing

-We raise customer awareness about our approach to sustainability and our sustainable food options through our website, our e-newsletters and general printed material, and include a system for customer feedback through our business reply cards.
 We publicise sustainable transport options so diners can reach our restaurant through public transport, walking and cycling.
 We try to educate our customers on sustainability issues through our Food Producers Map.